shadichy/Documentation/docs/installation/manual/setup-refind.md

 # Setup booting on rEFInd

-page for set up grub2 that Linux gave
+page for setting up with rEFInd

+## Preparation

+## Writing a custom configuration file

+## Reboot and test